Fan (machine): Jet fan

-In ventilation systems a jet fan, also known as an impulse or induction fan, ejects a stream of air which entrains ambient air along with it, in order to circulate the ambient air.
+In ventilation systems, a jet fan, also known as an impulse or induction fan, ejects a stream of air that entrains ambient air to circulate the ambient air.
 The system takes up less space than conventional ventilation ducting and can significantly increase the rates of inflow of fresh air and expulsion of stale air.

 Noise

 Fans generate noise from the rapid flow of air around blades and obstacles causing vortexes, and from the motor.
 Fan noise is roughly proportional to the fifth power of fan speed; halving speed reduces noise by about 15 dB.

 The perceived loudness of fan noise also depends on the frequency distribution of the noise.
-This in turn depends on the shape and distribution of moving parts, especially of the blades, and of stationary parts, struts in particular.
+This depends on the shape and distribution of moving parts, especially of the blades, and of stationary parts, struts in particular.
 Like with tire treads, and similar to the principle of acoustic diffusors, an irregular shape and distribution can flatten the noise spectrum, making the noise sound less disturbing.

 The inlet shape of the fan can also influence the noise levels generated by the fan.

+Optimal temperature for use

+The optimal temperature for using a fan to cool down remains uncertain.
+While fans are commonly used to lower body temperature through evaporative cooling, there is a point at which the convection effect of moving air can counteract this benefit.
+This temperature, at which fan use may become detrimental, is currently unknown.

+Health organizations offer varying guidance on fan usage in high temperatures.
+The Centers for Disease Control and Prevention (CDC) advises against fan use when temperatures exceed 32.2 °C (90 °F), while the World Health Organization (WHO) suggests avoiding fan use above 40 °C (104 °F).

+Recent studies have shed further light on this issue, though their findings are somewhat contradictory.
+One study found limited additional benefit from fan use above 35 °C (95 °F), while another study reported a 31% reduction in cardiac stress among elderly individuals using fans at 38 °C (100 °F).